opencrvs/opencrvs-countryconfig/README.md

 - `yarn db:clear:all` - Clears all development databases including:
   - PostgreSQL analytics schema and data
     The script is designed to be extended by country implementations to clear additional custom databases as needed.

 ### Production Database Management

 For deployed environments, analytics data is cleared when the "reset data" pipeline is triggered, which uses the `infrastructure/clear-all-data.sh` script.
 This script now includes clearing of:

 - **Metabase analytics database** - Both the PostgreSQL analytics schema and Metabase H2 configuration database

-## What is in the Farajaland configuration module repository?
+## What is in the country configuration module repository?

 One of the key dependencies and enablers for OpenCRVS is country configuration and a reference data source.
 This source is bespoke for every implementing nation.
 If you would like to create your own country implementation, we recommend that you duplicate this repository and use it as a template.
 So what does it contain?